Here are answers to a few of the most commonly asked questions about applying to Xamk degree programmes:

 Applying and admission results

 You submit the application form online at Studyinfo.fi during the application period.
-In addition, you attach the required documents to the application form in electronic form (scan or photo of the document) by a set deadline.
+In addition, you attach the required documents to the application form in electronic form (a good quality scan or photo of the document) by a set deadline.

 In the joint application to higher education in Finland, you can use the same application form for applying to 1-6 study programmes in different Finnish higher education institutions.